sauravyash/fury-of-dracula/README.md

 - [ ] Check that Dracula cannot make a LOCATION move to a location if he has already made a LOCATION move to that same location in the last 5 rounds.
 - [ ] Test Location move that isnt adjacent to the current pos.
 - [ ] Test collaborative research move (when all hunters rest as their last move, they reveal dracula's last moves up to his last Location move)
+- [ ] Check that the hunters loses 2 life points if they encounter a trap.
+- [ ] Check that the hunters loses 4 life points if they encounter Dracula.

 ## Dracula View Tests
 - [ ] Test Dracula cannot make a HIDE move while he is at sea.